lilgast8/Startiflette/README.md

 # Startiflette
-Starter + tartiflette = Startiflette, a starter for HTML5 + JS app with a Savoyard touch.
+Starter + tartiflette = Startiflette, a SEO friendly starter for HTML5 + JS app with a Savoyard touch.